ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v41.md

 For VMware vCenter Server® instances with VMware vSphere® 6.5 or vSphere 6.7, in-place upgrade to vSphere 7.0 is now supported for select configurations.
 Not all hardware configurations are supported, and the upgrade cannot help you migrate from VMware NSX®-V to NSX-T or from a non-converged NSX-T topology to a converged NSX-T topology.

-You must contact {{site.data.keyword.vmwaresolutions_short}} DevOps for support before and after you upgrade your instance.
+You must contact {{site.data.keyword.vmwaresolutions_short}} Support before and after you upgrade your instance.
 {:important}

 {{site.data.keyword.cloud_notm}} supports only Cascade Lake bare metal servers for vSphere 7.0 instances.
 You must ensure that all VMware ESXi™ servers have the proper firmware and drivers to support 7.0.
 For more information about supported Cascade Lake bare metal servers, see the *Cascade Lake* section of [Ordering vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-cascade).